-Objective: Indigenous women, girls, and 2S+ will have access to legal and social justice services.
-This will ensure our women, girls, and 2S+ are getting access to services and programming specific to their lived realities.
+Objective: Indigenous women, girls, and 2SLGBTQIA+ will have access to legal and social justice services.
+This will ensure our women, girls, and 2SLGBTQIA+ are getting access to services and programming specific to their lived realities.

-We plan to meet this objective, working with the Provincial and Federal Government, through the following actions:
+We plan to meet this objective, working with the Provincial and Federal Governments, through the following actions:

-MMIWG2S+ Intimate Partner and Gender Based Violence Targeted Harm Reduction and Gap Filling Services: The Indigenous Justice Centres (IJCs) will provide services to our Indigenous women, girls, and 2S+ to support in navigating service gaps.
-Particularly, increasing access to justice as it relates to the MMIWG2S+ genocide, Intimate Partner Violence, Gender Based Violence, and child welfare system.
-This may include applications for services or funding, explanation of legal processes, advocacy and help navigating systems and institutions.
+A. MMIWG2S+ Intimate Partner and Gender Based Violence Targeted Harm Reduction and Gap Filling Services: The Indigenous Justice Centres (IJCs) will provide services to our Indigenous women, girls, and 2SLGBTQIA+ to support in navigating service gaps.
+In particular, the IJCs will increase access to justice as it relates to the MMIWG2S+ genocide, Intimate Partner Violence, Gender Based

+Violence, and Child Wellbeing2 system.
+The supports and services offered may include applications for services or funding, explanation of legal processes, and advocacy and help navigating systems and institutions.
-Delivery of Family Law Services: Indigenous women, girls, and 2S+ will have access to legal help and advice through the Indigenous Justice Centres, particularly when dealing with the Child Welfare System, including extended family.

-Delivery of Equity Seeking Legal Services: Indigenous women, girls, and 2S+ will have access to legal help and advice that ensures they have equitable access to areas such as education, healthcare, employment, housing, and income.

-Delivery of Independent Legal Advice: Indigenous women, girls, and 2S+ victims/survivors and Indigenous girls in care, who are not represented in legal proceedings will have access to legal help and advice in matters such as sexual assault and violence, as well as in matters that require informal legal oversight (i.e. separation).
+- B. Delivery of Family Law Services: Indigenous women, girls, and 2SLGBTQIA+ will have access to legal help and advice through the Indigenous Justice Centres, particularly when dealing with the Child-Wellbeing System, including extended family. - C. Delivery of Equity Seeking Legal Services: Indigenous women, girls, and 2SLGBTQIA+ will have access to legal help and advice that ensures they have equitable access to areas such as education, healthcare, employment, housing, and income. - D. Delivery of Independent Legal Advice: Indigenous women, girls, and 2SLGBTQIA+ victims/survivors and Indigenous girls in care, who are not represented in legal proceedings, will have access to legal help and advice in matters such as sexual assault and violence, as well as in matters that require informal legal oversight (i.e. separation).

-Policing
+4. Policing